Celebrate Menopause Awareness Month with $30 Off Paloma Membership

 Medically Reviewed by:

-In this article:
+In this Articles:

-Our bodies contain over 25 g of magnesium.
+Magnesium is one of the most abundant minerals on Earth.
+It is the fourth most common cation in the human body, and is involved in more than 300 biochemical reactions in the body.
+Our bodies typically contain over 25 g of magnesium.
 We store over 99% of the body's magnesium in the bones, muscles, and soft tissues.

-What is magnesium deficiency?
+What is Magnesium Deficiency?

 When magnesium levels are too low, it can lead to several challenging symptoms.
 In severe cases, it can be life-threatening.
 Symptoms of a magnesium deficiency include: